Agetech · V2D hero · dashed gold blocks mark assets still needed Read the editorial memo →

 Chapter 03

 The original plan was twelve caregivers, one version of the prototype.
-Several sessions in, it was clear that wasn't going to work.
+Several sessions in, that wasn't going to work.
 The v1 system moved through six sequential phases: welcome, questionnaire, more questionnaire, forecast, guidance, return.
 By the time participants reached the forecast, they had given a great deal and received nothing.
-One participant said it before the forecast even appeared: "I just gave you all that information."
-The disappointment was already in the room.

 A second problem was structural.
 The GPT presented a numbered list of screening questions.
 The conversation continued.
 A second numbered list appeared further down.
 A participant answered "1" — responding to the second list — but the GPT interpreted it against the first and surfaced a condition that didn't apply.
 The conversational format had a vulnerability that sequential design couldn't fix.

 The last cohort 1 session pointed at something deeper.
 A participant's mother was in the final stage of dementia.
 The system kept moving through the questionnaire: what kind of help was her mother getting, who else was involved, what had changed recently.
 Each question took her further from what she needed in that moment.
-We aborted the session. v1 had no graceful path for a user already most of the way through a caregiving journey.
-The design had assumed a user looking forward.
-That assumption had to change.

 v1 architecture — six sequential phases, value deferred to the end.
 The structure that failed seven caregivers before being redesigned.